 Roy D. Graves

-Roy Grave was born July 14, 1897 to George and Hattie Graves of Pierrepont Avenue, Potsdam.
+Roy D. Graves was born July 14, 1897 to George and Hattie Graves of Pierrepont Avenue, Potsdam.
 Not much is known about his early years in Potsdam, though he likely attended the Normal School and that a short letter from a Roy Graves to Santa Claus appeared in The Potsdam Herald on December 21, 1906.
 The letter asked for a drum, a camera, and a football.

 Though not drafted, Roy enlisted in the 7th New York National Guard Division as part of Company D from Ogdensburg, along with his brother, Albert, and over two dozen other Potsdam men.
 When the United States declared war on Germany, his unit was sent for training at Camp Wadsworth in North Carolina.
-While there it was federalized into the 54th Infantry Brigade of the 107thInfantry of the Army’s 27th Infantry Division in November.
+While there, it was federalized into the 54th Infantry Brigade of the 107thInfantry of the Army’s 27th Infantry Division in November.
 Letters from the Potsdam men were regularly received until their deployment to France as part of the American Expeditionary Force in May 1918.

-After further training under the supervision of British veterans, the division was placed into the 2ndCorps and saw action during the Fourth Battle of Ypres, Battle of Saint Quentin Canal, and the Second Battle of the Somme of September 1918.
+After further training under the supervision of British veterans, the division was placed into the 2ndCorps and saw action during the Fourth Battle of Ypres, the Battle of Saint Quentin Canal, and the Second Battle of the Somme of September 1918.
 Though the division took heavy losses, Graves passed through uninjured.
 His brother Albert wasn’t so fortunate and was the victim of a gas attack during the fighting.
 After a brief rest, the division was once more sent into combat against the German fortifications known as the Hindenburg Line.
 It was during one of these attacks that Roy D. Graves was killed on October 12, 1918.

-Word of his death did not arrive until December, coming officially from the Army and one of the men of his unit.
+Word of his death did not arrive until December, coming officially from the Army and unofficially from one of the men of his unit.
 In the intervening months, a letter arrived in November from Graves to his mother.